blockai-unofficial/test-common-wallet/README.md

 cw.createTransaction({
   valueInBTC: (the amount of btc to be transacted),
   destinationAddress: (the address your Common Wallet object will be sending btc to),
-  proagate: (true or false if you want to propagate the tx.
+  propagate: (true or false if you want to propagate the tx.
 Will default to false) }, callback);
 ```